narbone/express_shopify_api/README.md

 # README #

 ### What is this repository for? ###
-You can upload a zip file on the Shopify assets dir
+An Express js server prototype which allows you to upload a zip file on the Shopify assets dir
 ### How do I get set up? ###

 ```